qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 ## How does the embedding model work?

-The inner workings of the embedding models might be surprising to some.
-The model does not operate directly on the input text, but requires a tokenization step to convert the text into a sequence of token identifiers.
+The inner workings of embedding models might be surprising to some.
+The model does not operate directly on the input text but requires a tokenization step to convert the text into a sequence of token identifiers.
 Each of these token identifiers is then passed through an embedding layer, which converts the token identifier into a dense vector.
 Essentially, the embedding layer is a lookup table that maps token identifiers to dense vectors.
 This is the input to the transformer model.

 ![Input token embeddings](/articles_data/late-interaction-models/input-embeddings.png)

-The input token embeddings are context-free and learned during the training process of the model.
-Thus, each token would always get identical embedding, no matter where it appears in the text.
+The input token embeddings are context-free and are learned during the model’s training process.
+Thus, each token always receives an identical embedding, no matter where it appears in the text.
 At this stage, each token embedding does not know anything about the context in which it appears.
-That's the job of the transformer model to contextualize the embeddings.
+It’s the job of the transformer model to contextualize the embeddings.

-A lot has been said about the attention role in the transformer models, but in a nutshell, this mechanism is responsible for cross-tokens relations.
-Each of the transformer modules takes a sequence of token embeddings as input and produces a sequence of output token embeddings.
-Both sequences have the same length, as each token embedding is enriched with the information from the other token embeddings in the current step.
+A lot has been said about the role of attention in transformer models, but in a nutshell, this mechanism is responsible for cross-token relationships.
+Each transformer module takes a sequence of token embeddings as input and produces a sequence of output token embeddings.
+Both sequences have the same length, as each token embedding is enriched with information from the other token embeddings at the current step.

 ![Output token embeddings](/articles_data/late-interaction-models/output-embeddings.png)

-The last step performed by the embedding model is a pooling over the output token embeddings to obtain a single vector representation of the input text.
+The final step performed by the embedding model is pooling over the output token embeddings to obtain a single vector representation of the input text.

 ![Pooling](/articles_data/late-interaction-models/pooling.png)

-There are a few pooling strategies, but no matter which one a selected model uses, the output is a single vector representation, which obviously loses some information about the input.
-It’s like giving someone a detailed step-by-step instruction on how to get to the nearest grocery store versus pointing out the direction with a finger.
-While this vague direction might be enough in some cases, the detailed instruction is more likely to lead to the desired outcome.
+There are a few pooling strategies, but no matter which one a selected model uses, the output is a single vector representation, which inevitably loses some information about the input.
+It’s like giving someone a detailed step-by-step instruction on how to get to the nearest grocery store versus just pointing in the general direction.
+While this vague direction might be sufficient in some cases, the detailed instruction is more likely to lead to the desired outcome.

 ### Output token embeddings are multi-vector representations

-We usually forget about the output token embeddings, but the point is - they are also multi-vector representations of the input text.
-Why shouldn't we try to use them in a multi-vector retrieval model, similar to the late interaction models?
+We usually overlook the output token embeddings, but the point is—they are also multi-vector representations of the input text.
+So, why shouldn’t we try to use them in a multi-vector retrieval model, similar to late interaction models?

 #### Experiments

-We have conducted a few experiments to check if the output token embeddings can be used instead of late interaction models.
+We conducted a few experiments to check if the output token embeddings could be used instead of late interaction models.
 The results are quite promising.

 <table>
     <thead>